-If you’re sexually active and seek peace of mind knowing you’re free from potentially serious sexually transmitted diseases, Dr. Nabil Salib and the experienced medical team at MyDoc Urgent Care in Bronx, Brooklyn, Forest Hills and East Meadow, New York, can help.
+If you’re sexually active and seek peace of mind knowing you’re free from potentially serious sexually transmitted diseases, Dr. Nabil Salib and the experienced medical team at MyDoc Urgent Care in Bronx, Brooklyn, Forest Hills, East Meadow, and Little Neck, New York, can help.
 The team offers STD testing and treatment to avoid the serious complications STDs can cause, such as infertility and cancer.
 Stop by MyDoc Urgent Care for walk-in STD testing or treatment today or use the online scheduling tool.

 STDs, or sexually transmitted diseases, are viruses or infections spread by having sexual intercourse and often occur in sexually active young adults.
 Numerous STDs exist and are more common in the United States than you may think.
 Examples of STDs include:

 Certain STDs are more common than others.
 However, any unprotected sexual activity, especially with new or multiple partners, puts you at risk for contracting an STD.

 By age 25, one in two sexually active people in the United States contracts an STD, also known as a sexually transmitted infection (STI).
 About 20 million new STDs occur every year in the U.S., and at least 80% of people who are sexually active will get an HPV infection at some point during their lives.